javaee-samples/microprofile1.2-samples/README.md

 [![Build Status](https://travis-ci.org/javaee-samples/microprofile1.2-samples.svg?branch=master)](https://travis-ci.org/javaee-samples/microprofile1.2-samples)

 This workspace consists of MicroProfile 1.2 Samples and unit tests.
-They are categorized in different directories, one for each Technology/spec.
+MicroProfile is a code first, open API initiative about optimizing Enterprise Java for a microservices architecture.
+See [microprofile.io](https://microprofile.io) for additional info.

-Some samples/tests have documentation, otherwise read the code.
+Samples are categorized in different directories, one for each technology/spec.

 ## How to run? ##